 Stetson University graduates who have a major in psychology, have at least a 2.8 G.P.A. for all academic work at Stetson University, have successfully completed the required group interview and have satisfactory letters of recommendation will not be asked to submit test scores and will be automatically accepted into any of the three graduate programs offered by the Department of Counselor Education.

-All applicants for admission whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and submit a combined scored of 550 or better on the paper-based test (new scoring of 213 or better) or 80 or better on the Internet-based test.
+All applicants for admission whose native language is not English are required to take the Test of English as a Foreign Language (TOEFL) and submit a scored of 90 or better on the Internet-based test or the International English Language Testing System (IELTS) and submit a score of 7.0.
 Please contact the Office of Graduate Studies for additional information; the office's contact information is at right.

 421 North Woodland Boulevard